 The data in this section will be presented in terms of number of appointments.
-Fall 2016 saw larger numbers for asynchronous than synchronous (see Figure 15).
-This is consistent with past semesters but not on as large a scale: 12 more appointments, 1 more student, and 6 more recurring appointments than that for synchronous.
+Fall 2016 saw larger numbers for asynchronous appointments than synchronous appointments (see Figure 15).
+This is consistent with past semesters but not on as large a scale: only 12 more appointments, 1 more student, and 6 more recurring appointments than that for synchronous.

 Image Description.
 Figure 15 is an infographic with 3 icons beside statistics.

 The icons have white clip-art on a light green background.
 The data is as follows: